Kingston and Surbiton CLP

 We hold friendly monthly meetings, usually on the third Thursday of each month at 8pm at our offices.
 We normally have a round-up of the latest Council and CLP news, guest speakers and lively debates - you’re also welcome to make suggestions for other items!

-To attend a meeting, just join the Labour Party as below and we’ll send you an invitation.
+To attend a meeting, just join the Labour Party (see below) and they’ll notify us, so we can send you an invitation.

 Join the Labour Party